voltrb/volt/Readme.md

     # => 7
 ```

 This provides the backbone for reactive programming.
 We setup computation/flow graphs instead of doing an actual calculation.
-Calling .cur (or .inspect, .to_s, etc..) runs the computation and returns the current value at that time, based on all of its dependencies.
+Calling `#cur` (or `#inspect`, `#to_s`, etc..) runs the computation and returns the current value at that time, based on all of its dependencies.

 ReactiveValues also let you setup listeners and trigger events: